ChimPthePimP/plasma-splash-framework-cog/README.md

 - Clockwise rotation
 - One revolution every 8 seconds
 - Constant linear rotation speed
-- No bounce
-- No spinner or loading ring
 - Preview thumbnail included for System Settings

 ## Installation